AdguardTeam/LegalDocs/adguard.com/privacy/mini-mac.html.md

 Upon first launch, users are asked if they consent to send technical and interaction data, disabled by default.
 If they agree, the following anonymized data is sent:

-- App configuration (extension version, enabled features, etc.)
+- App configuration (version, enabled features, etc.)
 - Device information (brand name, type, OS name, language, etc.)
 - User interactions (names of visited screens and events like button clicks, etc.)